bangbangcon/west/content/_index.md

 Follow us on Twitter at [@bangbangconwest](https://twitter.com/bangbangconwest)!

 You can also subscribe to our mailing list!
+We send roughly five emails a year, and we'll never share your email address with anyone else.

 <!-- Begin Mailchimp Signup Form -->
 <link href="//cdn-images.mailchimp.com/embedcode/classic-10_7.css" rel="stylesheet" type="text/css">